CUBRID/cubrid-manual/en/sql/catalog.rst

 | dummy              | VARCHAR(1)    | Value used for dummy purpose only                        |
 +--------------------+---------------+----------------------------------------------------------+

-The following example shows the result which ran the query that select pseudo column after inputting ";plan detail" or "SET OPTIMIZATION LEVEL 513;" in CSQL.
-This shows the dual class is referenced automatically even if there is no FROM clause.
+The following example shows the result which ran the query that select pseudo column after inputting ";plan detail" or "SET OPTIMIZATION LEVEL 513;" in CSQL (:ref:`viewing-query-plan`).This shows the dual class is referenced automatically even if there is no FROM clause.

 .. code-block:: sql